 2. The CDO has no seat at the capital committee

 You have often heard me ask the question, what if data is your most valuable asset?
 If data was indeed one of your most valuable assets would you not start to skew investment towards making that asset grow in value?

 3. The improvement in the value of data is not in the executive team’s scorecard

 Data either is a strategic asset or it isn’t; if it is not at least on the scorecard for your exec leadership team, you are misleading yourself.
 You know the stat of the 50% of CDOs that fail…

 4. Data value is not in the business unit budget

 When the business unit targets are set, and there is no explicit budget allocation for data management and measured improvement in results because of data, the business units will invite you along to do the odd presentation to emphasise the importance of data; you might even crack the odd invite to join the dinners afterwards… however, nothing will change.

 Get data management outcomes in the budget if you want to survive for more than a year.

-5. The Chief Data Officer has no seat in the business review meetings
+5. The CDO has no seat in the business review meetings

 This is pretty self-explanatory… the CDO is seen as an admin cog, not a business decision-maker.